 We all feel stressed and out of control at times.
 Life throws us a curveball and suddenly we’re feeling, doing, and saying things that we would never normally even consider.
 But wouldn’t it be better to be able to stay calm, no matter the circumstances?
 Keeping a cool head under pressure can be one of the most valuable lessons we can learn.
 But how to stay calm under pressure?
-Here are some tips that work:
+Here are 10 simple techniques that work:

 How To Stay Calm